arashazimi0032/Core/README.md

 We also implemented ``ToPaginatedListAsync(CleanPage Page)`` and ``ToPaginatedList(CleanPage Page)`` extension methods for IQueryable and IEnumerable.

-#### Exceptions
+### Exceptions

-``CleanBaseException<TCode>`` implemented as a base exception class to Handling Exceptions. where the TCode is an enum to set an specific in-App ExceptionCode for every Exception and then you can handle Exception Messages in other languages using *.resx* files in C#.
+``CleanBaseException`` & ``CleanBaseException<TCode>`` implemented as a base exception class to Handling Exceptions. where the TCode is an enum to set an specific in-App ExceptionCode for every Exception and then you can handle Exception Messages in other languages using *.resx* files in C#.
+When you use this type of exception, GlobalExceptionHandling of CleanTemplate Package will recognize it and give you more complete details of the error that occurred.

 ```csharp
 public class TestException : CleanBaseException<ExceptionStatusCode>